-- In your Web browser, click Tools $\rightarrow$ Internet Options $\rightarrow$ Security.
-1

-- 2 Click the Trusted Sites icon

-- 3 Click Sites.

-- 4 Copy the Web address used to access the remote managed system from the browser's address bar and paste it onto the Add this Web Site to the Zone field.
+- 1. In your Web browser, click Tools \rightarrow Internet Options \rightarrow Security .
+The Internet Options window is displayed. - 2.
+Under Select a zone to view or change security settings, click Trusted Sites, and then click Sites. - 3.
+In the Add this website to the zone field, paste the Web address used to access the remote managed system. - 4 Click ∆dd - Copy the Web address used to access the remote managed system from the browser's address bar and paste it onto the Add this Web Site to the Zone field. - 6.
+Under Security level for this zone, click Custom level

-- 5 Click Custom Level